sgametrio/word-sense-disambiguation/results.md

 * Senseval2: 66.8
 * All: 65.2

-### KPP centrality with support nodes (both synset and related synset) commit:a61a3671d58a4f
+### KPP centrality with auxiliary nodes (both synset and related synset) commit:a61a3671d58a4f
 ##### depth=0
 * Senseval2: 43.4
 * Senseval3: 38.6